 Bakhtiar Yamini, MD

 Bakhtiar Yamini, MD, specializes in neuro-oncology, and he is an expert in minimally invasive neurosurgery for children and adults.
 This includes using sophisticated stereotactic techniques that allow for three-dimensional surgical planning.
-Dr. Yamini also has a strong interest in vascular neurosurgery and spine surgery.
+Dr. Yamini coordinates comprehensive surgical care for patients with central nervous system (CNS) tumors, including the use of minimally invasive procedures such as sterotactic biopsy, laser ablation, and the latest image-guided techniques for maximal resection of deep-seated tumors.
+He also has a strong interest in vascular neurosurgery and spine surgery.

 The University of Chicago Medicine Comer Children's Hospital